nicole-erich/MSBA-Summer/README.md

-# STA380
+# MSBA

-Testing new readme file for STA380
+This repository includes all homework uploads for the Summer II session for MSBA.